AlibabaCloudDocs/cfw/intl.en-US/Firewall Settings/Enable or disable Internet Firewall.md

 The public IP address quota does not exceed the threshold.
 The public IP address quota refers to the maximum number of public IP addresses that the Internet firewall can protect.
 Different Cloud Firewall editions have different public IP address quotas.
 For more information, see [Features](/intl.en-US/Product Introduction/Features.md).
 You can increase the bandwidth of Cloud Firewall to increase the quota.
 For more information, see [Renewal and upgrade](/intl.en-US/Pricing/Renewal and upgrade.md).

+All the protection capabilities of Cloud Firewall are achieved after Cloud Firewall is activated.
+Cloud Firewall detects and analyzes traffic from public IP addresses only after Internet Firewall is enabled.

+After you enable Internet Firewall, the traffic passes through the Cloud Firewall.
+The default access control policy is set to **allow**, so no impact is caused on your business.
+If you need to control specific traffic, you must configure access control policies after you enable Internet Firewall.
+For more information, see [Outbound and inbound traffic control on the Internet firewall](/intl.en-US/Access control/Outbound and inbound traffic control on the Internet firewall.md).

+**Note:** We recommend that you enable Internet Firewall for all assets under your Alibaba Cloud account.

 ## Procedure

 1. Log on to the [Cloud Firewall console](https://yundun.console.aliyun.com/?p=cfwnext).